analogjs/analog/packages/astro-angular/README.md

 <HelloComponent helpText={helpText} />
 ```

-To hydrate the component on the client, use one of the Astro directives:
+To hydrate the component on the client, use one of the Astro [client directives](https://docs.astro.build/en/reference/directives-reference/#client-directives):

 ```ts
 ---